algorandfoundation/puya-ts/docs/architecture-decisions/2024-06-05_string-alias-or-type.md

 Algorand Python uses `algopy.Bytes` to represent a byte array and `algopy.String` to represent a utf8 string.
 The string type has a `.bytes` property to retrieve the underlying byte array and a byte array can be re-interpreted as a string with `String.from_bytes(...)`.
 In addition to these types, Algorand Python also has arc4 encoded equivalents `aglopy.arc4.DynamicBytes` and `algopy.arc4.String` which represent data encoded as per the arc4 spec.

 The purpose of this ADR is to decide how strings are represented in Algorand TS.
-The name `str` will be used in this ADR as `string` is an existing EcmaScript type which has been ruled out in [this ADR](./2024-05-21_primitive-bytes-and-strings.md).

 ## Requirements